"It was just total devastation": Maine community shaken by deadly building explosion

 Lisa Marston had just been urged to leave by a maintenance man.

-"I just kind of went around behind the shed and just ducked because things were flying everywhere," Marston said.
+"I just kind of went around behind the shed and just tucked because things were just flying everywhere," Marston said.

 Monday afternoon, the town held a procession for Captain Michael Bell, the firefighter who was killed.
-Eight other people are being treated for injuries, including four in intensive care.
 But the toll could have been much worse.

 The blast was heard and felt for miles.
 Fortunately at the time of the explosion, the building was not yet in full use.
 Multiple homes in the area were also damaged.